Say for some reason you got yourself a .aab file on

 To download the latest, go to the Releases Link on the repo,

-and download the latest bundletool-all-[version].jar
+and download the latest bundletool-all-[version].jar jar file.

 Link: https://github.com/google/bundletool/releases